rsidevelop/frontend-developer-challenge/README.md

 Column Name: **Affidavit No**
 Datatype: `string`
-- use the `AFFIDAVITNO` value in the `PARTA_TRANSACTION` object
+- [ ] Use the `AFFIDAVITNO` value in the `PARTA_TRANSACTION` object

 Column Name: **Policy No**
 Datatype: `string`
-- use the `POLICYNO` value in the `PARTA_TRANSACTION` object
+- [ ] Use the `POLICYNO` value in the `PARTA_TRANSACTION` object

 Column Name: **Insured Name**
 Datatype: `string`
-- use the `RISKINSUREDNAME` value in the `PARTA_TRANSACTION` object
+- [ ] Use the `RISKINSUREDNAME` value in the `PARTA_TRANSACTION` object

 Column Name: **Type**
 Datatype: `string`
-- use the `TRANSACTIONTYPE` value in the `PARTA_TRANSACTION` object
+- [ ] Use the `TRANSACTIONTYPE` value in the `PARTA_TRANSACTION` object

 Column Name: **Premium**
 Datatype: `currency`
-- use the `AMOUNT` value in the `PARTA_TRANSACTION` object
+- [ ] Use the `AMOUNT` value in the `PARTA_TRANSACTION` object

-- should include commas when necessary
+- [ ] Should include commas in premium amount when necessary

 Column Name: **Inception**
 Datatype: `date`
 Format: `MM/DD/YYYY`
-- use the `EFFECTIVEDATE` value in the `PARTA_TRANSACTION` object
+- [ ] Use the `EFFECTIVEDATE` value in the `PARTA_TRANSACTION` object

 Column Name: **Expiration**
 Datatype: `date`
 Format: `MM/DD/YYYY`
-- use the `EXPIRATIONDATE` value in the `PARTA_TRANSACTION` object
+- [ ] Use the `EXPIRATIONDATE` value in the `PARTA_TRANSACTION` object

 Column Name: **Batch**
 Datatype: `number`
-- use the `BATCHID` value in the `PARTA_TRANSACTION` object
+- [ ] Use the `BATCHID` value in the `PARTA_TRANSACTION` object

 Column Name: **Submitted**
 Datatype: `date`
 Format: `MM/DD/YYYY`
-- use the `RECIEVEDATE` value in the `PARTA_TRANSACTION` object
+- [ ] Use the `RECIEVEDATE` value in the `PARTA_TRANSACTION` object

 Column Name: **Proc State**
 Datatype: `string`
-- use the `PROCESSEDSTATE` value in the `PARTA_TRANSACTION` object
+- [ ] Use the `PROCESSEDSTATE` value in the `PARTA_TRANSACTION` object

-- this column will hold the Proc State value and the MoreVert Icon Button that will display a detail card.
+- [ ] This column will hold the Proc State value and the MoreVert Icon Button that will display a detail card.

 ---

 ## Detail Card
-- When the MoreVert Icon Button at the end of each row is clicked it will display details associated with the row.
+- [ ] When the MoreVert Icon Button at the end of each row is clicked it will display details associated with the row.

 ### Display the data for the card as follows:

-- The **Affidavit No** will be the card header
+- [ ] The **Affidavit No** will be the card header

-    - use the `AFFIDAVITNO` value in the `PARTA_TRANSACTION` object.
+    - [ ] Use the `AFFIDAVITNO` value in the `PARTA_TRANSACTION` object.

-- The **Company(s)** detail can have multiple values
+- [ ] The **Company(s)** detail can have multiple values

-    - use the `COMPANY` array in the `PARTA_TRANSACTION` object to build the companies list.
+    - [ ] Use the `COMPANY` array in the `PARTA_TRANSACTION` object to build the companies list.

-    - display the `COMPANYNUMBER` - `COMPANYNAME` for each list item
+    - [ ] Display the `COMPANYNUMBER` - `COMPANYNAME` for each list item

-- The **Coverage** detail will have a single value
+- [ ] The **Coverage** detail will have a single value

-    - use the `COVERAGE` value in the `PARTA_TRANSACTION` object.
+    - [ ] Use the `COVERAGE` value in the `PARTA_TRANSACTION` object.

 ---

 ## Table Search
-- The search bar will be able to filter rows by any column that contains the search term.
+- [ ] The search bar will be able to filter rows by any column that contains the search term.

-- The search will not be limited to first character of a word the search term can show up any where in the word.
+- [ ] The search will not be limited to first character of a word the search term can show up any where in the word.

-- Should address `null` values
+- [ ] The search should address `null` values

 ### See Figures 3 and 4

 ---

 ## Hide and Show Columns
-- The table will have an ViewColumn icon button in the toolbar which will allow the user to add or remove columns from the table.
+- [ ] The table will have an ViewColumn icon button in the toolbar which will allow the user to add or remove columns from the table.

-- All columns will be shown initially
+- [ ] All columns will be shown initially

 ### See Figure 5

 ---

 ## Export Data
-- The table will have a SaveAlt icon button in the toolbar which will allow the user to **Export as PDF** or **Export as CSV**.
+- [ ] The table will have a SaveAlt icon button in the toolbar which will allow the user to **Export as PDF** or **Export as CSV**.

-- The export should work for the entire data set not just the first 10 rows.
+- [ ] The export should work for the entire data set not just the first 10 rows.

-- Should address `null` values
+- [ ] The export function should address `null` values

 ### See Figure 6

 ---

 ## Filtering
-- The table will have a FilterList icon button in the toolbar which will toggle the column filter row in the table.
+- [ ] The table will have a FilterList icon button in the toolbar which will toggle the column filter row in the table.

-- Typing a value in a column filter should filter the rows that contain the search term in the column.
+- [ ] Typing a value in a column filter should filter the rows that contain the search term in the column.

-- Should address `null` values
+- [ ] The filtering function should address `null` values

 ### See Figures 7 - 9

 ---

 ## Density
-- The table will have a ViewHeadline icon button in the toolbar which will toggle the density of the rows.
+- [ ] The table will have a ViewHeadline icon button in the toolbar which will toggle the density of the rows.

-- The table should initially be set to a `normal` density and change to `dense` on first click.
+- [ ] The table should initially be set to a `normal` density and change to `dense` on first click.

 ### See Figures 10 & 11

 ---

 ## Sorting
-- Clicking on the Column Header will sort the table by column row.
+- [ ] Clicking on the Column Header will sort the table by column row.

-- The first click on the Column Header will sort the rows by the selected column in ascending order.
+- [ ] The first click on the Column Header will sort the rows by the selected column in ascending order.

-- The second click on the Column Header will sort the rows by the selected column in descending order.
+- [ ] The second click on the Column Header will sort the rows by the selected column in descending order.

-- The third click will return the rows to the default order.
+- [ ] The third click will return the rows to the default order.

 ### See Figures 12 & 13

 ---

 ## Rows Per Page
-- The default rows per page will be 10.
+- [ ] The default rows per page will be 10.

-- The options for rows per page will be 10, 25, 50, and 100.
+- [ ] The options for rows per page will be 10, 25, 50, and 100.

-- Choosing a row per page option will change how many rows show up on the page.
+- [ ] Choosing a row per page option will change how many rows show up on the page.

 ### See Figure 14